-These coconut butter cups are similar to my coconut clusters, but slightly easier to make and without the coconut texture that many kids don’t like.
+These coconut butter cups are like my coconut clusters, but easier to make and without the coconut texture many kids don’t like.
 They provide a lot of healthy fats and are a way to sneak some extra coconut into your kids’ diets.

-If you liked Reese’s cups in your pre real-food days (*ahem*) these are a good healthy substitute.
+If you liked Reese’s cups before your real-food days (*ahem*) these are a good healthy substitute.
 They don’t taste exactly like Reese’s (no peanut butter or high fructose corn syrup) but are a good alternative.
 A little cashew butter, almond butter, or other nut butter in the middle would make a delicious candy as well.

 What You’ll Need

-- quality dark chocolate without soy (I like these and they are gluten, dairy, and soy free)
+- quality dark chocolate without soy (I like these and they’re gluten, dairy, and soy-free)

 - shredded coconut

 - vanilla extract

 - stevia extract